Escobar constants of planar domains: Bounds on the Escobar constants of planar domains

 \subsection{Escobar constants $I_k$ for disks}

-We start by providing $I_k$ for disks in $\R^2$, i.e. by proving Theorem\,\ref{balls}.
-Note that $I_k(M)$, $M\subset\R^2$, is invariant under scaling and translation of $M$.
-Thus, when determining $I_k$ for disks in $\R^2$, we may restrict ourselves to the unit disk $\DD$ centered at the origin.
-The case $k=2$ has been dealt with by Escobar in \cite{Esc99}, who proved that $I_2(\DD)=2/\pi$.
+We start by providing $I_k(\DD)$, i.e. by proving Theorem\,\ref{balls}.
+Note that since $I_k(M)$, $M\subset\R^2$, is invariant under scaling and translation of $M$, this theorem also gives $I_k$ for disks in $\R^2$.
+For $k=2$, this result was proven by Escobar \cite{Esc99}.

 \begin{proof}[Proof of Theorem\,\ref{balls}] It is easy to show that